Education Secretary invites teaching unions to talks about pay amid strikes

 “A condition of these talks will be that the National Education Union calls off next week’s strike action.”

-Regional walkouts by National Education Union (NEU) members are planned for February 28, March 1 and March 2 – with national strike action planned for March 15 and March 16.
+Regional walkouts by NEU members are planned for February 28, March 1 and March 2 – with national strike action planned for March 15 and March 16.

+Kevin Courtney, joint general secretary of the NEU, said he is pleased the Education Secretary has agreed to move into formal talks.

+However, he said there is “no suggestion” the Government is willing to talk about pay rises this year.

+Mr Courtney went on: “We are willing to talk at any time but there is nothing substantial in the Secretary of State’s letter that suggests to us we should call off strikes for next week.”

-Mr Barton said: “While today’s talks were polite, they were frankly meandering and with industrial action on the horizon once again, it is actions that are now required.
+Geoff Barton, general secretary of the Association of School and College Leaders, said: “While today’s talks were polite, they were frankly meandering, and with industrial action on the horizon once again it is actions that are now required.

 “We are pleased to have been invited to further formal talks on pay with the Secretary of State later this week.